OneSignal/OneSignal-iOS-SDK/MIGRATION_GUIDE.md

 - Changing app IDs is not supported.
 - Any `User` namespace calls must be invoked **after** initialization.
 Example: `OneSignal.User.addTag("tag", "2")`
 - In the SDK, the user state is only refreshed from the server when a new session is started (cold start or backgrounded for over 30 seconds) or when the user is logged in.
 This is by design.
-- Limited support for migrating from `3.x.x` of the SDK.
-Currently recommend using for new app installs only.
+- Limited support for migrating cached data in an existing app installation from `3.x.x` of the SDK to `5.x.x`.
+Currently, we recommend using this release in **fresh app installations** only.

 # Known issues
-- User properties may not update correctly when Subscriptions are transferred
-    - Please report any issues you find with this
 - Identity Verification
     - We will be introducing JWT in a follow up Beta release